-Many individuals who live in Atlanta, Georgia, work at Coca-Cola, one of the few organizations who still offers an employee pension in America.
+Many individuals who live in Atlanta, Georgia, work at Coca-Cola, one of the few organizations that still offers an employee pension in America.
 Many companies have phased out defined benefit plans in favor of defined contribution plans – like a more traditional 401(k).
 However, Coca-Cola still offers both a pension plan and other retirement savings options (like a 401(k)) to qualifying employees.
 Some sources even indicate that employees vest in the plan after working there for just a few years.

 If you have a pension through Coca-Cola or another employer, it’s important that you understand what your pension benefit is, and how to pick a payout option that works for you and your family when you retire.